shhwang1/1_Dimensionality-Reduction/Unsupervised_Methods/README.md

 ## Unsupedvised Methods

+#### As a result of the superimposed methods, abalone dataset does not fit well, so only 3 datasets are used in unsuperviced methods.

 ### 1. Principal Component Analysis (PCA)

 PCA is a technique of summarizing and abbreviating new variables made of a linear combination of several highly correlated variables.
 PCA finds a new orthogonal basis while preserving the variance of the data as much as possible.
 After that, the sampling of the high-dimensional space is converted into a low-dimensional space with no linear association.
 Simply, the dimension is reduced by finding the axis of the data with the highest variance, which is the main component of PCA.